tim-schilling/deps/final/0018-technical-governance-6x.rst

 3. Registration of candidates will close two weeks after it has opened.
-One week after registration of candidates closes, the Secretary of the DSF will publish the roster of candidates to the the Django Forum and any other appropriate venues, and the election will begin.
+One week after registration of candidates closes, the DSF Board will publish the roster of candidates to the the Django Forum and any other appropriate venues, and the election will begin.
 The DSF Board will provide a voting form accessible to registered voters.